 By creating a detailed (yet easy-to-understand) Food Safety Program based on the seven HACCP principles listed in this guide, you will drastically reduce the risk of food poisoning or allergy incidents in your business.

-The AIFS Food Safety Supervisor course provides a deeper understanding of what a Food Safety Program requires, and can help you and your employees to follow a Food Safety Program in your business.
+The AIFS HACCP Food Safety Plan Kit provides a deeper understanding of what a Food Safety Program requires, and can help you and your employees to create, implement and follow a Food Safety Program in your business.

 About the Australian Institute of Food Safety